Why So Few Tropical Storms and Hurricanes in Costa Rica?

 - By the time they get to the northern latitudes the storms are usually weaker with less precipitation and slower winds.
 Most have now transition to post-tropical cyclones, meaning they lost their organsiation and circulation.

-- Tropical Cyclones are much ‘wetter’ in the tropics, as warmer air can hold more moisture and thus can dump much more rain.
+- Tropical Cyclones are much ‘wetter’ in the tropics.
+This is because warmer air can hold more moisture and thus can dump much more rain.

-- Tropical Cyclones are typically much slower-moving in the tropics so their devastating waves, winds and rain linger for much longer over an area.
+- Tropical Cyclones are typically much slower-moving in the tropics.
+And so their devastating waves, winds and rain linger for much longer over an area.

-- The infrastructure in tropical countries may not be as well developed, this includes drainage, slope engineering, roads and bridges, coastal defences etc. So this magnifies the damage here vs countries like the UK or Ireland which are much better prepared to handle severe weather.
+- The infrastructure in tropical countries may not be as well developed.
+This includes drainage, slope engineering, roads and bridges, coastal defences etc. This magnifies the damage here vs countries like the UK or Ireland which are much better prepared.

 DEFINITIONS

 Lastly, we need to clear up a few definitions as the language around tropical weather can be confusing and location-dependent.
-There is often a lot of ambiuity in how forecasters, media and weather authorities use the definitions – but generally, these are a low pressure system in tropical or sub tropical areas with the following sustained wind speed characteristics:
+There is often a lot of ambiuity in how forecasters, media and weather authorities use the definitions.
+Generally, these are a low pressure system in tropical or sub tropical areas with the following sustained wind speed characteristics:

 - TROPICAL WAVE – a trough of low pressure which may develop into a more organsied Tropical Depression